llpeterson/e2e/rpc.md

 ```

 In this example, `HEADERS` and `DATA` are two standard HTTP control
+messages, which effectively deliniate between "the message's header"
-messages; each line following `HEADERS` (but before `DATA`) is an
+and "the message's payload."
+Specifically, each line following
+`HEADERS` (but before `DATA`) is an `attribute = value` pair that
-`attribute = value` pair that makes up the header (think of each line
+makes up the header (think of each line as analogous to a header
-as a header field); those pairs that start with colon (e.g., `:status
+field); those pairs that start with colon (e.g., `:status = 200`) are
-= 200`) are part of the HTTP standard (e.g., status `200` indicates
+part of the HTTP standard (e.g., status `200` indicates success); and
-success); and those pairs that do not start with a colon are
+those pairs that do not start with a colon are gRPC-specific
-gRPC-specific customizations (e.g., `grpc-encoding = gzip` indicates
+customizations (e.g., `grpc-encoding = gzip` indicates that the data
-that the data in the message that follows has been compressed using
+in the message that follows has been compressed using `gzip`, and
-`gzip`, and `grpc-timeout = 1S` indicates that the client has set a
+`grpc-timeout = 1S` indicates that the client has set a one second
-one second timeout).
+timeout).

 There is one final piece to explain.
 The header line